Mortimer to Aldermaston and Theale walk

 - In 50 metres you come to a tarmac farm road where you turn right and continue forward with fields on both sides, your direction 300°.
 In 60 metres, by a two-armed footpath sign turn left, your direction 250°, towards five small concrete mushrooms.
 By these mushrooms, with horse stables over to your left, turn right onto a signposted footpath, along an earth and gravel track, your direction 335°.

-- In 65 metres go over a stile (a metal fieldgate on its right-hand side) and in 20 metres go through another metal fieldgate, to come out into a potentially muddy, horse-churned up field, with an elecric stock-control fence on your right-hand side.
-Head down this field, following the fence line and in 190 metres, at the bottom of the field, you pass between gate posts (the stile here is no more) and bear left over the next field, your direction 290°.
+- In 65 metres go through a metal fieldgate (with a broken stile on its left-hand side) and in 20 metres go through another metal fieldgate, to come out into a potentially muddy, horse-churned up field, with an elecric stock-control fence on your right-hand side.
+Head down this field, following the fence line and in 190 metres, at the bottom of the field, you go through a new fieldgate and bear left over the next field, your direction 290°.

-- In 210 metres, in the left-hand corner of this field, with a stream to your left, go over a narrow bridge with metal railings and onwards across the next field, planted with tree saplings, your direction 295°.
+- In 210 metres, in the left-hand corner of this field, with a stream to your left, pass through a metal gate and go over a narrow bridge with a wooden handrail and continue onwards across the next field, planted with tree saplings, your direction 295°.
 In 160 metres, cross a track and by a four-armed footpath sign, go through a wooden swing gate onto a wooden bridge with wooden handrails over a stream and keep straight on, between low post and mesh fences.

-- In 100 metres go through a wooden swing gate in a hedgerow and in 20 metres cross a concrete bridge with metal handrails over River Kennet Weir.
+- In 100 metres go through a gap in a hedgerow (wooden swing gate here missing September 2021) and in 20 metres cross a concrete bridge with metal handrails over River Kennet Weir.
 You then cross several other bridges in quick succession (passing a notice about the Salmon Pass Project, which allows fish to get past the weirs) and continue on a path between fencing.

-- At this point you have four choices.
-You can stop for tea at a pub, go directly to Aldermaston Station, stop at the Kennet & Avon Canal Trust’s Information Centre for tea, or continue past it along the canal for a further 6.5km (4 miles) to finish your walk in Theale.
+- At this point you have five choices.
+You can stop for tea at a pub, go directly to Aldermaston Station, stop at the Kennet & Avon Canal Trust’s Information Centre for tea, or continue past it along the canal for a further 6.5km (4 miles) to finish your walk in Theale, or take the shorter 2 mile canalside walk to finish your walk at Woolhampton Bridge (for Midgham station).

-- If going to the Butt Inn for tea (open from 6pm), you go left, your direction 210°, coming to the pub in 120 metres.
+- If going to the Butt Inn for tea (now open from 12noon, Tuesday to Sunday, closed on Mondays), you go left, your direction 210°, coming to the pub in 120 metres.
 Afterwards, retrace your steps to this point.
+If heading for Woolhampton Bridge along the canal, cross over the road and continue ahead along the canal.

 - Turn right over the bridge over the canal, your direction 355°